The Javascript filter method and the includes method

 console.log( listNumber1.includes(3) );

-with the value we are looking for, which is 3
+It compares 1 with the value we are looking for, which is 3.

-, and this time they are equal!
-So the function immediately returns true because the array includes the value 3
+It compares 3 with 3, and this time they are equal!
+So the function immediately returns true because the array includes the value 3.

 The output of the first console.log statement will be: true